A quality camping lantern is essential for a great camping trip.

 Of all the camping lights we tested, the Nite Ize Radiant lantern is the best combination of low price and high brightness.

-It produces 400 lumens of illumination on the highest setting, more than enough light for family campers and other sizable groups.
+It produces 400 lumens of illumination on the highest setting, more than enough light for family campers and other large groups.

 The LED lantern has three light settings that you can toggle through with a single switch.
-All of the light is nice and bright but never overwhelming.
+The light is very bright but never overwhelming.